 A no regret climate measure

 Under the IPCC 1.5 degree C scenario, oil and gas production continues for several decades, but falls off much more steeply than in other scenarios.
-Some governments in Europe have lost interest in measures that would reduce emissions from this industry because fossil fuels are part of the past.

-But, if we are to avoid the worst effects of climate change, we must fundamentally break our dependence on oil and gas as primary energy sources, while also deploying technologies that reduce emissions from the production and use of these two fuels.
+If we are to avoid the worst effects of climate change, we must fundamentally break our dependence on oil and gas as primary energy sources, while also deploying technologies that reduce emissions from the production and use of these two fuels.

 The problem can be solved